 - add the pulp into your porridge or oatmeal: it's the perfect addition to your morning bowl of porridge or oatmeal, adding some extra fibre and also sweetness, considering that this particular pulp will also include dates

 - add the oat pulp to your smoothies for a thicker, creamier texture: oats, in general, are a great addition to your smoothies if you love thick and creamy smoothies just as much as I do!
-Check out my recipes for Pear and Cinnamon Smoothie and also my Chocolate Protein Smoothie Bowl, both work perfectly with the addition of this delicious pulp.
+Check out my recipe for a Chocolate Protein Smoothie Bowl, this one works perfectly with the addition of this delicious pulp.

 - pancakes: not only oat flour is a delicious ingredient for healthy pancakes, but this oat milk pulp is also a perfect base, bringing some delicious sweetness to your pancakes!
 Add a binder, such as flaxseeds or chia seeds, then add some more liquid until you get a thick but pourable texture and let the batter rest for 10 minutes before spooning it into a non-stick pan.